getsentry/hackweek-servicegraph/README.md

       "node_id": "NODE_ID as guid",
       "name": "human readable name of the node reported in the UI", "type": "service | transaction",
-      "parent_id": "id of the parent node (eg: service node id) for transactions" }
+      "parent_id": "id of the parent node (eg: service node id) for transactions", "description": "extended human readable description of the node" }
   ]
 }